 Challenge Number Detail of Challenge 1 Pupils eligible for PPG who are also SEND have gaps and misconceptions in their learning and find it difficult to retain/recall prior knowledge, and not always able to articulate their next steps for their learning.
-These difficulties are exacerbated by the impact of COVID.

 2 Pupils eligible for PPG and their families have social & emotional difficulties, including medical and mental health issues.
 Pupils sometimes have difficulty regulating their emotions and articulating these, which can affect their learning.
 3 Pupils eligible for PPG do not always have the same level of learning support and enriched life experiences in comparison to their peers.
 Some children with social and communication difficulties have lacked good role models and exposure to a wide range of vocabulary.
 4 Some pupils eligible for PPG have low attendance and persistent absentees.
 They lack self-belief, determination, resilience and readiness to learn and can lack self-motivation and confidence to improve.
+5 Writing focus: Embed the school's redesigned writing curriculum in line with the schools Teaching and Learning Policy with a particular focus on ensuring effective, timely feedback to all pupils and effective use of success criteria to improve pupil's self-regulation/meta-cognition Fine motor skills affecting letter formation and writing development Ensuring that children are exposed to a range of texts to re-enforce the link between reading and writing.
+Deliberate and effective use of vocabulary, age-appropriate spelling, grammar and punctuation in independent writing above skills specifically taught within the lesson